jharlow/www/src/index.md

 I'm a multi-disciplinary professional combining expertise in software engineering, organizational leadership, and education to solve hard problems.
 I am currently building automation products for [Bench Accounting](https://bench.co).

-I believe I have 80,000 hours to contribute to a more ethical, sustainable, and accessible society.
+I want to use the 80,000 hours in my career to contribute to a more ethical, sustainable, and accessible society.